 - If you’re looking for a live bait choice, use what’s in the water you’re fishing, so Redfish will be already accustomed to eating it.

 - When using artificial baits, try to imitate the prey the redfish are targeting with the lures you choose.

-- This species inhabit clear and turbid waters, you will need to adapt to the conditions.
+- These species inhabit clear and turbid waters, you will need to adapt to the conditions.
 You should either find a good vantage point from which you can spot the fish, or test your luck by blind casting for it.

 So far the guide about fishing for Redfish.
-We hope it will be useful for you to catch this wonderful fish in your future fishing journeys and so you can share the catch with all WeFish community.
+We hope it will be useful for you to catch this wonderful fish in your future fishing journeys and so you can share the catch with all the WeFish community.

 Stay tuned!
 Soon we will post new guides about different species and fishing modalities.
 Until then, enjoy using the best fishing app.